-- 1. Sexual history: Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not considered relevant unless - To prove someone other than the respondent committed the alleged conduct; or - If concerning specific incidents of the Complainant's conduct with Respondent, intended to prove consent. - 2.
-Medical records: Questions or evidence related to medical records must be excluded unless the party who is the subject of the medical record has consented to their submission in writing. - 3.
-Questions seeking relevant evidence may not be excluded by the Adjudicator solely on the basis that they are unduly prejudicial, seek character evidence, or concern prior bad acts, but the Adjudicator retains discretion in determining the weight and credibility to assign to such evidence. - 4.
-If deemed reliable and relevant by the Adjudicator, and not otherwise subject to exclusion under this Policy, the adjudicator may consider the statements of persons who were not present at the hearing, or persons who were present at the hearing but who nevertheless were not subject to cross-examination.
+- Sexual history: Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not considered relevant unless - \circ To prove someone other than the respondent committed the alleged conduct; or - If concerning specific incidents of the Complainant's conduct with Respondent, intended to prove consent. - Medical records: Questions or evidence related to medical records must be excluded unless the party who is the subject of the medical record has consented to their submission in writing. - Questions seeking relevant evidence may not be excluded by the Adjudicator solely on the basis that they are unduly prejudicial, seek character evidence, or concern prior bad acts, but the Adjudicator retains discretion in determining the weight and credibility to assign to such evidence. - If deemed reliable and relevant by the Adjudicator, and not otherwise subject to exclusion under this Policy, the adjudicator may consider the statements of persons who were not present at the hearing, or persons who were present at the hearing but who nevertheless were not subject to cross-examination.
 Such a "statement" includes, but is not limited to, opinions and statements in police reports or other official reports, medical records, court records and filings, investigation notes of interviews, emails, written statements, affidavits, text messages, social media postings, pictures, and the like.
-No negative inferences may be drawn because an individual couldn't be cross-examined.
+No negative inferences may be drawn because an individual couldn't be cross-examined. - For the protection of the parties from abuse, intimidation, or any action contrary to law or College policy, questions must be asked in a respectful, non-abusive manner.
+The Adjudicator has the responsibility to enforce this Policy, including by stopping or interrupting questioning, disallowing questions that violate this Policy, and pausing the hearing to resolve questions, and removing any participant, including an Advisor, who does not comply with the Policy.